iconindicators/systemtrayicons/CONTRIBUTING.md

 - `stardate.jar`
 - `stardate-javadoc.zip`

-On `GitHub` create a new `Release` with corresponding version tag and upload the above files.
+On `GitHub` create a new release with version tag and upload the above files.

 ---